Azure/data-api-builder/docs/authentication-azure-ad.md

    2. Select a role: choose a role you want to assign to your account.
 (Note: if you don't see your role, wait a few minutes for Azure AD replication to finish from when you added the role to your App Registration earlier.)
    3. Repeat this step for all the roles you want to add to your account.

-Where is the`APP_ID` is the "Application (client) ID" and the `TENANT_ID` is the "Directory (tenant) ID".
+Where the`APP_ID` is the "Application (client) ID" and the `TENANT_ID` is the "Directory (tenant) ID".
 Both values can be found in the App Registration overview page in the Azure Active Directory blade.

 ## Configure AZ CLI to get an authentication token